 Charging and collecting tax is only the first half of staying compliant.
 The second, and equally important, half is filing returns and paying whatever you might owe to the government.

-In Singapore, foreign businesses are expected to file tax returns every .
-You have days to file and pay after the end of each period.
+In Singapore, foreign businesses are expected to file tax returns every quarter.
+You have 30 days to file and pay after the end of each period.